 Keep paints, pesticides, and fertilizers properly stored in a secure area.

-Teach your child to never look directly at the sun (especially during an eclipse).
+Teach your child to never look directly at the sun, including during an eclipse.

-Make sure your child wears recommended protective eyewear during the appropriate sports and recreational activities.
+Make sure your child wears safety goggles or glasses during sports and leisure activities.

-Select toys that are appropriate for the child's age and activity level.
+Select toys that are right for your child's age and activity level.

-Beware of items in playgrounds and play areas that pose potential eye hazards.
+Check playgrounds and play areas for potential eye hazards.

 Keep children away from fireworks.